sungwoonpark0502/Memorization-Test-Game/README.md

 I have referred to the NadoCoding YouTube Channel Video when programming this Game.

-This was done just for my practice with python and game developing.
+This was done for the purpose of practicing Python

 Only the 7th python file is needed to run the Game.